-(1) If The Contractor fails to make delivery of the work products or to perform the services within the time specified herein or any extension thereof; or in either of these two circumstances does not cure such failure within a period of 10 days (or such longer period as the Procurement Officer may authorize in writing) after receipt of notice from the Procurement Officer specifying such failure.
+(1) If the Contractor fails to make delivery of the work products or to perform the services within the time specified herein or any extension thereof; or in either of these two circumstances does not cure such failure within a period of 10 days (or such longer period as the Procurement Officer may authorize in writing) after receipt of notice from the Procurement Officer specifying such failure.

-(2) If The Contractor fails to perform any of the other provisions of this contract, or so fails to make progress as to endanger performance of this contract in accordance with its terms, and
+(2) If the Contractor fails to perform any of the other provisions of this contract, or so fails to make progress as to endanger performance of this contract in accordance with its terms, and

-(b) In the event the Contracting Agency terminates this contract in whole or in part as provided in subsection (a) of this provision, the Contracting Agency may procure, upon such terms and in such manner as the Procurement Officer may deem appropriate, work products or services similar to those so terminated, and The Contractor shall be liable to the Contracting Agency for any excess costs for such similar work products or services; provided, that The Contractor shall continue the performance of this contract to the extent not terminated under this provision.
+(b) In the event the Contracting Agency terminates this contract in whole or in part as provided in subsection (a) of this provision, the Contracting Agency may procure, upon such terms and in such manner as the Procurement Officer may deem appropriate, work products or services similar to those so terminated, and the Contractor shall be liable to the Contracting Agency for any excess costs for such similar work products or services; provided, that the Contractor shall continue the performance of this contract to the extent not terminated under this provision.

-(c) Except with respect to defaults of subcontractors, The Contractor shall not be liable for any excess costs if the failure to perform arises out of causes beyond the control and without the fault or negligence of the Contractor.
-Such cause may include acts of God or of the public enemy, acts of the government in either its sovereign or contractual capacity, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, and unusually severe weather, but in every case the failure to perform must be beyond the control and without the fault or negligence of the Contractor, and if such default arises out of causes beyond the control of both The Contractor and the subcontractor, and without the fault or negligence of either of them, The Contractor shall not be liable for any excess costs for failure to perform, unless the supplies, work products, or services to be furnished by the subcontractor were obtainable from other sources in sufficient time to permit The Contractor to meet the required performance schedule.
+(c) Except with respect to defaults of subcontractors, the Contractor shall not be liable for any excess costs if the failure to perform arises out of causes beyond the control and without the fault or negligence of the Contractor.
+Such cause may include acts of God or of the public enemy, acts of the government in either its sovereign or contractual capacity, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, and unusually severe weather, but in every case the failure to perform must be beyond the control and without the fault or negligence of the Contractor.
+If the failure to perform is caused by the default of a subcontractor, and if such default arises out of causes beyond the control of both the Contractor and the subcontractor, and without the fault or negligence of either of them, the Contractor shall not be liable for any excess costs for failure to perform, unless the supplies, work products, or services to be furnished by the subcontractor were obtainable from other sources in sufficient time to permit the Contractor to meet the required performance schedule.

-(d) If this contract is terminated as provided in subsection (a) of this provision, the Contracting Agency, in addition to any other rights provided in this provision, may require The Contractor to transfer title and deliver to the Contracting Agency, in the manner and to the extent directed by the Procurement Officer, such completed and partially completed reports, materials, parts, tools, dies, jigs, fixtures, plans, drawings, information, and contract rights and any other work product as The Contractor has specifically produced or specifically acquired for the performance of such part of this contract as has been terminated; and The Contractor shall, upon direction of the Procurement Officer, protect and preserve the property in possession of The Contractor in which the Contracting Agency has as interest.
-Payment for completed work and work products delivered to and accepted by the Contracting Agency shall be in an amount agreed upon by The Contractor and the Procurement Officer, and failure to agree to such amount shall be a dispute concerning a question of fact which shall be resolved under the Disputes clause of this contract.
+(d) If this contract is terminated as provided in subsection (a) of this provision, the Contracting Agency, in addition to any other rights provided in this provision, may require the Contractor to transfer title and deliver to the Contracting Agency, in the manner and to the extent directed by the Procurement Officer, such completed and partially completed reports, materials, parts, tools, dies, jigs, fixtures, plans, drawings, information, and contract rights and any other work product as the Contractor has specifically produced or specifically acquired for the performance of such part of this contract as has been terminated; and the Contractor shall, upon direction of the Procurement Officer, protect and preserve the property in possession of the Contractor in which the Contracting Agency has as interest.
+Payment for completed work and work products delivered to and accepted by the Contracting Agency shall be at the contract price.
+Payment for partially completed work and work products delivered to and accepted by the Contracting Agency shall be in an amount agreed upon by the Contractor and the Procurement Officer, and failure to agree to such amount shall be a dispute concerning a question of fact which shall be resolved under the Disputes clause of this contract.